 - Adapt – Christianity is a religion that has rituals designed to help people adapt to new environments.
 As sure as the Catholic Church is based in Rome, the principles of Christianity – forgive those who trespass against you, tolerate differences, love thy brother, and turn the other cheek – are exactly what is required for a person to adapt to a new environment.
 The problem with Christianity however, is that unchecked adaptation leads to cancer.

 - Create – Science is not yet a religion, but I have no doubt that it will become one… and that it needs to become one.
 To control our ability to create so that we do not kill ourselves from our own creativity.

 Matriarchy: 1 – A system of social organization in which descent and inheritance are traced through the female line.
-2 – A family, group, or state governed by a matriarch.
-(Although, if I were king I would define the word Matriarchy exactly the same as Patriarchy, except with females instead of males.
-That would be equal, right?)
+2 – A family, group, or state governed by a matriarch.¹ (Although, I am of the mind that the word Matriarchy should be defined exactly the same as Patriarchy, except with the genders reversed.)

 Demogarchy²: 1 – A system of social organization in which descent and inheritance are traced by which child is chosen to be best suited to fill the role of family leader, regardless of gender or place in birth order.

 ¹ From my thirty-six year old Webster’s Dictionary.